galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 The colored boxes are genes in the pathway that are differentially expressed
 > > 2.
-The color code is counterintuitive: green is for value below 0, it means for genes with a log2FC < 0 and red for genes with a log2FC > 0.
+Pay attention that the color code is counterintuitive: green is for value below 0, it means for genes with a log2FC < 0 and red for genes with a log2FC > 0.
 > >
 > {: .solution}
 {: .question}